FHA Loan Products

 What is an FHA Loan?

 An FHA loan is a mortgage loan that is meant for low-income home buyers.
 The loan is insured by the Federal Housing Administration, hence the name.
-The advantage of FHA loans is that you don’t have to make a very large down payment which is a relief to low-income families who wish to purchase a home.
+The advantage is that you don’t have to make a very large down payment which is a relief to low-income families who wish to purchase a home.

 The extended loan term means that borrowers do not have to worry about making huge monthly payments.